jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 ENV BUNDLE_PATH /ruby_gems
 ```

-Tell Bundler to install all our gems to `/ruby_gems`; we'll come back to this
+Tell Bundler to install all your gems to `/ruby_gems`; you'll come back to this
-when we create `docker-compose.yml`.
+when you create `docker-compose.yml`.

 ```docker
 CMD ["bin/rails", "s", "-b", "0.0.0.0"]